Philadelphia, PA State Inspection for Your Vehicle

-It might seem like an inconvenience to take your car in for an inspection every year, but a state inspection is required if you live in Philadelphia, PA.
-Both the safety inspection and smog check are designed to assess your car’s roadworthiness.
+It might seem like an inconvenience to take your car in for an inspection every year, but a Philadelphia, PA state inspection is required by law.
+Both the safety vehicle inspections and smog checks are designed to assess your car’s road worthiness.
 When the inspections are complete, then you will receive a certificate that must be used to register the vehicle.

 At Schafer’s Auto Center our goal is to keep your car in peak reliable condition.
 We want to make it easy for you to register the vehicle each year.
 If any problems pop up between inspections, we will gladly help you with the repairs and maintenance.
 You are always welcome to call our team anytime for information about the repair services we offer.